 ع learns Islamic Studies by attending a mosque class every week. س has two Islamic Studies / Qur’an teachers.
 He (س) has very recently progressed onto reading the Qur’an (on from the ‘preparatory books’, which are known, at least by us, as the Qa’ida and the Sifaarah).
 Our nan and some other family members want to get some gifts for him: my aunt paid for Minecraft for him yesterday, as a gift.

 The boys enjoy playing Minecraft and Fifa. د knows how to play (Masha Allah) and our little three-year-old cousin-sister (who is starting preschool in the coming week, Insha Allah.
 An Islamic one in East London.
-Her teacher’s name is “Hameeda”) likes to play Mario-Kart with them sometimes, too.
-I think she’s managed to beat them all at least once.
+Her teacher’s name is “Hameeda”) likes to play with them sometimes, too.
+I think she’s managed to beat them all in a racing game, at least once.

 Soon, Insha Allah*, س’s friend will join him in his Arabic classes. ر – his friend – is half-Turkish, half-English, I believe.
 From what I know, his mum isn’t Muslim, but would like for her son to take after his father in that regard.
 She, for example, also ensures that her children eat Halāl food only.

 On reflecting upon things like the upbringing of these boys [it takes a village / It takes a family…] I suppose I am thinking about gender again.
 [Paternal/masculine, and maternal/feminine influences].
 The difference[s] exist[s], and we exist as a dimorphic species.
 Yet, it is not a simple, concrete separation.
 Men, I think, (often) have something significant of the ‘feminine essence’ within them, and I think the same is true for women and ‘masculine essence’.